 A total of 120 Credits have to be completed successfully.
 Students must complete at least 12 Credits in a modern Indian language.
-These credits may be completed as "Key Competencies", and/or as elective modules (specialized studies), as specified in the module overview below.
-The examination board may decide to grant exceptions to this provision, particularly when a student already has knowledge of a modern Indian language.
+These credits may be completed as "Key Competencies" in the Area of Professionalisation, and/or as compulsory elective modules (specialized studies), as specified in the module overview below.
 The examination board can grant exemption from this provision, on particular, if students have already acquired skills in a modern Indian language or if they acquire them in another subject of study.

-I. Main Course: Modern Indian Studies (78 C)
+I. MAIN COURSE: MODERN INDIAN STUDIES (78 C)